For Arabic, Chinese, Hindi & Japanese Speakers

 None

-Based on Cambridge English proficiency data adjusted for real-world learning conditions
+Source: FSI difficulty ratings and Cambridge English proficiency data adjusted for specific language backgrounds and real-world learning conditions.

-Comparative proficiency development curves based on longitudinal studies of English learners by native language background
+Source: Comparative proficiency development curves from longitudinal studies of English learners by native language background.

 Metalinguistic Awareness